 The proportion of children living with both parents, following a marked decline between 1970 and 1990, has fallen more slowly over the most recent two decades, dropping from 69 percent in 2000 to 64 percent in 2012.
 By 2015, the proportion had actually increased, to 65 percent.

 Both mothers and fathers play important roles in the growth and development of children.
 The number and the type of parents (e.g., biological, step) in the household, as well as the relationship between the parents, are consistently linked to a child’s well-being.
-(Nationally representative data on adoptive families are relatively new, and warrant a separate treatment.)
+(Nationally representative data on adoptive families are relatively new, and warrant a separate treatment.
+Data on children with same-gender parents are even more limited, at this point, than data on children with adoptive parents.)

 Among young children, for example, those living with no biological parents, or in single-parent households, are less likely than children with two biological parents to exhibit behavioral self-control, and more likely to be exposed to high levels of aggravated parenting, than are children living with two biological parents.
 Children living with two married adults (biological or adoptive parents) have, in general, better health, greater access to health care, and fewer emotional or behavioral problems than children living in other types of families.